The Right To Bear Arms Shall Not be Infringed Upon

 Escalation of Force - Voice, Stance, Actions

-The picture below shows some ways that what you do, how you talk and other factors that go into escalation of force, sometimes call the force continuum. *source Street Survival Tactical Edge
+The picture below shows some ways to show greater force, how you talk, move, appearance and other factors that go into escalation of force, sometimes called the force continuum. *source Street Survival Tactical Edge

 So telling someone "please stop" is very different than, "if you don't fucking stop I will shoot you in the head."
-If your shooting stance is weak, leaving back, you are shaking and look nervous or insecure will all send non verbal information to the bad guy and it may be the difference in him deciding if he attacks or stops.
+If your shooting stance is weak, leaning back, you are shaking and look nervous or insecure, this will all send non verbal information to the bad guy and it may be the difference in him deciding if he attacks or stops.

 Much more information is given and conveyed by your stance, actions, behavior and what you don't say, rather than just your words you say.

-Not to big on sharing too much information but I will give a brief bio of my gun, shooting and law enforcement experience.
+Not too big on sharing too much information but I will give a brief bio of my gun, shooting and law enforcement experience.

-While at Travis Air Force Base, California, I worked part-time as a civilian police officer in the Vallejo and Woodland.
+While at Travis Air Force Base, California, I worked part-time as a civilian police officer with the Vallejo and Woodland Police Departments.
 Two very different towns.
-Vallejo was pretty to close to Richmond and Oakland, California and all three cities were riddled with high violence and high crime.
-Did I mention that all three cities had predominately black populations.
-Until you are a white cop in a predominately black city, you have no idea what the differences are so those that throw out racist have no clue what they are talking about, facts are still facts even if you label them racist or mean.
+Vallejo was pretty too close to Richmond and Oakland, California and all three cities were riddled with high violence and high crime.
+Did I mention that all three cities had predominantly black populations.
+Until you are a white cop in a predominantly black city, you have no idea what the differences are so those that throw out racist have no clue what they are talking about, facts are still facts even if you label them racist or mean.
 Let's say I saw more shootings, rapes and other violent crimes than any other city I worked and probably more than all other cities I have worked combined.
-Sacramento is no Disneyland but crime for population, Vallejo wins hands down.
+Sacramento is no Disneyland but crime for the population, Vallejo wins hands down.